-By using a custom endpoint to configure a REST Grid, you can control which endpoints are created and how they are reused between REST Grids on different forms.
-You can also name them to better describe their purpose.
+By using a custom endpoint to configure a REST Grid, you can control which endpoints are created and how they are reused between REST Grids on different forms and you can better name them to describe their purpose.

 Each application and orchestration has its own Custom Endpoint Library in the Application Explorer.
 If you want to share a custom endpoint across applications and/or orchestrations, create them with the same name, default URL and authentication properties in each of the Custom Endpoint Libraries.
 If the name matches and other properties do not, a validation error will occur.

-Some examples of how these custom endpoints can be used in SBM Composer are provided in the following topics:
+Some examples of how these custom endpoints can be used in SBM Composer are given in the following topics:

-After defining a custom endpoint, you can use it in the REST Grid widget configuration dialog by selecting it from the list.
-If you have already specified a URL for the REST Service, you can convert this into a custom endpoint by choosing <Convert to Endpoint...>.
-If the URL matches an existing custom endpoint, you can select it and it will be converted to use it, preserving all trailing path and parameter information.
+After defining a custom endpoint, you can use it in the REST Grid widget configuration dialog by selecting it from the drop down list box.
+If you have already specified an URL for the REST Service, you can convert this into a Custom Endpoint by choosing the <Convert to Endpoint...> entry in the drop-down list box.
+If the URL matches an existing custom endpoint, you can select it from the drop-down list box and it will be converted to use it, preserving all trailing path and parameter information.